elugens/hello-javascript/docs/additional-questions/web-components/shadow-dom-styling.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> There is no selector that can directly affect shadow DOM styles from the document.
+  <div><strong>Interview Response:</strong> No selector can directly affect shadow DOM styles from the document.
 But just as we expose methods to interact with our component, we can expose CSS variables (custom CSS properties) to style it.
 Custom CSS properties exist on all levels, both in light and shadow.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />